 In this technology-themed episode of PractitioNERD Documented, or “Doc’D”, host Montez McCrary will be discussing the history, implementations, and the current and possible future legacy of virtual reality technologies.

 Remember all the funny injuries and destruction of property that the Wii caused?
 Well, not the Wii ITSELF, just the people using the Wii Remotes?
 Anyways, a decade later, everyone has an HD camera in their pocket to record the next generation of game-related injuries, but this time, virtual reality is taking the place of Nintendo’s last generation console.
 Some will consider this a serious issue (because safety and injuries and all; that’s why legal/safety policies come with these products), but myself, this brings more opportunity for free comedy.

 Gest, pronounced “jest” and developed startup Apotact Labs, is a lightweight adjustable black strap that fits around your palm, attached by wires to four small bands that clip onto your fingers.
 Through the combination of accelerometers, gyroscopes, and magnetometers (like your smartphone), it will figure out the relative positions of your fingers and transmit them to a computer or mobile device over Bluetooth.
-The Gest’s battery lasts longer than the Leap Motion (since it doesn’t have to collect and analyze the huge amount of data), responds faster, and doesn’t require a separate camera
+The Gest’s battery lasts longer than the Leap … Continue reading The Gest, or the Power Glove that You’ll ACTUALLY WANT to Use

 For the uninitiated, “Supreme Warrior” was an awful fighting game that took place in a first-person perspective that was released on the Sega CD (or Sega Mega CD), 3DO and the Sega 32X-CD (oh, sweet lord; that was a THING…) in 1994 and 1995.
 The less said about that game the better.